Saniee/ULTRAKILLTrainer/index.md

+# This trainer is discountinued!
+I dont plan on updating it to the latest version of the game.
+If someone wants to follow up on the development you can hit me up on discord (Saniee#0007)

 Welcome to the github page for ULTRAKILL Trainer.

 You can get info here on how to use the Trainer (Its very easy)